ycpei/ypei.me/posts/2019-02-14-raise-your-elbo.md

 matrix of the first $s$ columns of $U$ (resp. $V$) and $\Sigma_s$ is the
 $s \times s$ submatrix of $\Sigma$.

 One can compare pLSA1 with LSA.
-Both proceudres produce embeddings of
+Both procedures produce embeddings of
 $d$ and $x$: in pLSA we obtain $n_z$ dimensional embeddings
 $\xi_{\cdot, u}$ and $\eta_{\cdot, w}$, whereas in LSA we obtain $s$ dimensional embeddings $D_{u, \cdot}$ and $X_{w, \cdot}$.